-Since then Mentmore House has been used by various shops, much of the time it seems divided in two, as it is now (currently the Lancer Restaurant on the left and upstairs, the Beauty Box on the right).
-However, initially at least, much of the house would have been inhabited too, for example on the 1911 census by the Drackett-Case family of fishmongers.
+Since then Mentmore House has been used by various shops, much of the time it seems divided in two, as it is now (at the time this page was originally published in 2019 the Lancer Restaurant on the left and upstairs, the Beauty Box on the right).
+Initially at least, much of the house would have been inhabited too, for example on the 1911 census by the Drackett-Case family of fishmongers.

 Image 1: From Peter Norman’s Collection (cropped – red annotations mine); image reproduced with kind permission of Peter Norman.
 [Note: we have not been able to access the back of this old postcard to ascertain the original publisher, but using the image here seems likely acceptable, especially given the card’s age.
 Please make contact using the details via the footer below if you know more, for example if further acknowledgements etc. are required.]